JLS-bz/JLS-bz-github.io/4-TopicModeling.md

 *Direct quotation from Kulshrestha (2020)*

 When performing LDA, the number of topics is fixed and predetermined.
 To find the optimal number of topics, LDA models with x number of topics are trained and their corresponding logLikelihood and logPerplexity calculated.
+This is an expensive operation to run, in terms of time and computing resources, so dataset **dpdr** was used here.

 ![](assets/likelihood.png) ![](assets/perplexity.png)